sdpython/jupytalk/_doc/sphinxdoc/source/2016/pydata2016.rst

 **Not covered by this presentation**

-* `vaex <https://www.astro.rug.nl/~breddels/vaex/>`_: the speaker just after me and the library is able to cope with bug data at a very high scale
+* `vaex <https://www.astro.rug.nl/~breddels/vaex/>`_: the speaker just after me and the library is able to cope with big data at a very high scale
 * `graphviz <http://www.graphviz.org/>`_: famous library to draw graph, trees.
   I skipped because all the wrappers are not self contained and require to install `graphviz <http://www.graphviz.org/>`_ first.